MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 [Visit Link](<https://stackoverflow.com/questions/49687181/no-directionality-widget-found>)

 ## Custom Implicit Animations in Flutter with TweenAnimationBuilder

-we are going to state the best use cases for TweenAnimationBulder versus when a different widget is best for the job why use TweenAnimationBuilder ?
+we are going to state the best use cases for TweenAnimationBuilder versus when a different widget is best for the job

+why use TweenAnimationBuilder ?

-Suppose we want to create a basic animation: an animation that doesn't repeat forever and is just one widget or widget tree If we need to create a basic animation and none of the build in implicit animations eg AnimtedContainer, AnimatedPadding etc is not hwat we are looking for we can crreate the animations with TweenAnimationBuilder
+Suppose we want to create a basic animation: an animation that doesn't repeat forever and is just one widget or widget tree If we need to create a basic animation and none of the build in implicit animations eg AnimtedContainer, AnimatedPadding etc is not what we are looking for we can crreate the animations with TweenAnimationBuilder

 Color.lerp - this is used to linearly interpolate between two values

 lerp lerping - meaning
 Lerping (Linear Interpolation) provides the intermediary steps of a transition.
 Calculated over time, it can convey the visual movement of objects.
 For example, imagine a coin on a ruler.
 At the start of our animation, the coin is at the 0cm mark.
 After 3 seconds, it is at the 30cm mark.